filmil/bazel-nix-flakes/README.md

 * The built binaries depend on a non-existent `/nix/store` dir.
 But I think that https://github.com/tweag/clodl may help that.

+* Does not work under Github Actions, or `act`.
+It is probably hostile to execution in containers.

 ---

 Original README.md below.